-Recruiters are people who work for external organisations or from within a company to hire people for positions based on who the best candidates are.
-They won't be able to look at your resume and see how you fit into the company because they don't know you well enough.
-You need to be able to tell the recruiter what you want to do and where you fit in the company.
-They may be able to help but they can't guide you in your job search.
+Recruiters are people who work for external organisations or from within a company.
+To hire people for positions based on who the best candidates.
+Recruiters are able to look at your resume and see how you fit into the company, as they don’t know you well enough.
+You need to tell the recruiter what you want and where you fit in the company.
+They may be able to help but they can’t guide you in your job search.

 What are career advisors?

-They are there to provide information, advice and guide you in your search for your ideal career.
-They will work together with you to get an understanding about your personality, likes, strengths and weaknesses to help you find the most suitable position.
+Career Advisors are there to provide information, advice and guide you in your search for your ideal career.
+They will work with you to get an understanding of your personality, likes, strengths and weaknesses and find the most suitable position.
 They help build your resume, cover letter and social media profiles (such as LinkedIn) to prepare your best self for work.

 Types of recruiters

-There are two major categories of recruiters, those that are internally hired by a company (also known as “in-house”) and external recruiters known as agencies, head-hunters and search consultants.
+There are two major categories of recruiters.
+Recruiters that are internally hired by a company (also known as “in-house”).
+External recruiters known as agencies, head-hunters and search consultants.

-Internal recruiters are employees of the employer, they represent the company and are paid a salary by that employer.
+Internal recruiters represent the company and are paid a salary by that employer.
 External recruiters are employees of a recruiting firm or agency.
 Their job is to help many different employers find employees.

-Recruiters aren't in control of the hiring process and are seldom the decision-maker in determining your success of the job.
-They will be the one to deliver the good or bad news but normally someone else, usually committees in large organisations or hiring managers are the one to make the final call.
+Recruiters aren’t in control of the hiring process and are seldom the decision-maker in determining your success of the job.
+They will be the one to deliver the good or bad news.
+Committees in large organisations or hiring managers are the one to make the final call.

 Why you need to speak to a career advisor first

 - Career advisors work for you.
 They are not hired by a third-party company.
 They are fully invested in your needs and want to help you find a job.
-You will come away from your first meeting with valuable insight that will help you succeed and you won't feel locked into a rigid career path.
+You will gain valuable insight that will help you succeed and you won’t feel locked into a rigid career path.

-- They can coach and guide you in your career so that when you get to the recruitment process you understand where you want to go.
-They can provide advice on interview techniques, resume formatting and terminology and how to address a cover letter for a position.
+- They can coach and guide you in your career.
+When you get to the recruitment process you understand where you want to go.
+They can provide advice on interview techniques, resume formatting and terminology.
+Additionally how to address a cover letter for a position.